Nolita Fairytale: Composition

 "Nolita Fairytale" is composed in common time and the key of E♭ major.
 It follows the common strophic verse-chorus format, with a bridge between the second and third chorus repetitions.
 The refrain keeps the melody, with changing lyrics.

 Chart position

 "Nolita Fairytale" was Carlton's first lead single to not enter the US Billboard Hot 100.
-It debuted at number 26 on the US Adult Top 40 chart, were it spent twelve weeks.
+It debuted at number 26 on the US Adult Top 40 chart, where it spent twelve weeks.